matthewbeta/matthew-jackson.com/_posts/2016-10-07-manifesto.md

 ---
-published: false
+layout: post
 ---

 # I thought I should have a bullet point manifesto

-I've seen a few of these on sites lately so I guess I need one too?
+I have seen a few of these on sites lately so I guess I need one too?

 Here goes...

 ## Matthew's Manifesto

-- Bullet point manifestos are for wankers
+* Bullet point manifestos are for wankers

 Perfect.